lzim/mtl/blue/session03/s03_learner/mtl_session03_see.md

   - Psychotherapy (PSY)
   - Team (AGG) Care
   - Measurement-based stepped care and suicide prevention (SP)
 - On the Data UI Landing page, Click on "Data UI (Team Data)."
+- Click on the  **ClinicSelection tab**.
+- We have already saved the Clinic Selections you made last time in your team's **Report Bookmark.** You can find your Team Report Bookmark by clicking on the **Bookmark** icon at the top right of your screen and finding the bookmark with your Team Name.
-Click on the  **ClinicSelection tab** select the same set of clinics you made for the Data & Viz tabs to review team data estimates to the related common care problems mentioned above.
+- To make clinic selections yourself, you can select the same set of clinics selections you made for the Data & Viz tabs to review team data estimates to the related common care problems mentioned above.

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_team_data_landing_page.gif?raw=true)](#DontLink)